This is a tale of the power we have as individuals and as a community to effect change.

 The Film

 Surfing is killing it.
-This $10 billion global industry – built on a clean, green aesthetic – has never been more popular.
-But surfing has a dirty secret… and people are dying.
+This $10 billion global industry – built on a clean, green dream – has never been more popular.
+But surfing has a dirty secret, and people are dying.

 The Team